hphilpotts/recipesme-react-spa/README.md

 I've also made the call to extract 'change image' functionality from `UpdateRecipe` and instead perform this from within `RecipeDetail` as a standalone action, for now.

+12/05/23:

+Some adjustments required to get Steps and Ingredients to work correctly in `UpdateRecipe`.
+For addition or removal of items from the `steps` or `ingredients` arrays, in the first instance per form load the respective array from `recipe` needs assigning to `newFieldsToUpdate`, otherwise `push()` or `filter()` are being called on `undefined`.

+Furthermore, when removing items, the `Step` / `Ingredient` components need to be mapped from `fieldsToUpdate` rather than `recipe` as on initial render.

 ## To add / to-do:
 - MUI theming: need to look at the documentation in more detail and/or find a decent tutorial for this.
 - Footer nav icons do not update correctly if user manually navigates to a path.
-- Recipe steps cannot yet be reordered or edited during `AddRecipe` form submit.
+- Recipe steps cannot yet be reordered or edited during `AddRecipe` and `UpdateRecipe` form completion.
 - When moving via routes some components render scrolled to the bottom - feels clumsy in most cases.
 Need to find cause and fix.
 - Edit recipe requires a duplicated GET request when accessed via Recipe Detail - can this be improved upon?
 - Remove any inline styles that might be triggering micro re-renders and slowing application down.